-1. Fermented foods: produce chemical changes to food and drinks by converting carbohydrates into alcohols using microorganisms.
+1. Fermented foods: The fermentation process produces chemical changes to food and drinks by converting carbohydrates into alcohols using microorganisms.
 Some examples include:

-2. Ripened fruits and vegetables: histamine is formed as a deterioration bi-product in various food items.
+3. Ripened fruits and vegetables: Histamine is formed as a deterioration byproduct in various food items.
 It’s best to eat fresh sources.

 – Dried fruits

-4. Foods that trigger histamine release: these food sources cause mast cells to release histamine into our system, even if the fruits themselves don’t contain much histamine.
-This includes the following dietary sources:
+5. Foods that trigger the release of histamine: These food sources are known as histamine liberators, as they are thought to cause mast cells to release histamine into our system, even if the foods themselves don’t contain much histamine.
+These include the following dietary sources:

 – Citrus fruits: oranges, lemons, grapefruits, etc.

 – Tomatoes (including ketchup)

 - Dairy products

 6. DAO blockers: Without proper enzyme activity, histamine can build up in the body over time.
 Three sources that block enzyme activity include:

 Eat more of this...

 – Fresh vegetables (except for tomatoes, avocados, spinach, and eggplant)

 – Non-citrus fresh fruits: grapes, apples, pears, kiwi, papaya